bcfuchs/uredb_website/README.md

 grails app for web access to  the [Ure Museum Collections](http://ure.mobilecollective.co.uk)

-Docker
+Running the demo
 ------

+First, install Docker from https://www.docker.com/ if you don't have it.

-First, build an image from the root directory of this project
+Then  build an image from the root directory of this project

 ```
 docker build -t uredb_latest .
 ```

-Then start the database
+Start the database

 ```
 docker run --name uredemo-mysql -v $(DIR)/data/uredemo.sql:/docker-entrypoint-initdb.d/setup.sql -e MYSQL_ROOT_\